netdevopsbr/netbox-proxbox/CONTRIBUTING.md

 * All new functionality must include relevant tests where applicable.

+### Use develop branch to contribute

-* When submitting a pull request, please be sure to work off of the `develop` branch, rather than `master`.
-The `develop` branch is used for ongoing development, while `master` is used for tagging stable releases.
+* When submitting a pull request, please be sure to work off of the `develop` branch, rather than `main`.
+The `develop` branch is used for ongoing development, while `main` is used for tagging stable releases.

 * In most cases, it is not necessary to add a changelog entry: A maintainer will take care of this when the PR is merged.
 (This helps avoid merge conflicts resulting from multiple PRs being submitted simultaneously.)

-* All code submissions should meet the following criteria (CI will enforce these checks):

-    * Python syntax is valid
-    * All tests pass when run with `./manage.py test`
-    * PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length

 ## Commenting